verse

 Zach Lieberman

-Zachary Lieberman is an artist, researcher, and educator with a simple goal: he wants you surprised.
-In his work, he creates performances and installations that take human gesture...
+Zachary Lieberman (b.1977) is an American visual artist, researcher and educator who creates artwork by writing software.
+In his work, he creates performances and installations...

 View profile